So, there was that one time I went to Monaco.

 Walking through the harbor is something you MUST do if you ever find yourself in Monaco.

-From our cruise ship fancy yacht these boats seemed oh so tiny.
+cruise ship fancy yacht these boats seemed oh so tiny.

 Just a regular harbor, with regular boats.